M3CPR0J3CT/MEC/7. Project Management/Github Sequence.md

 # Nominal Sequence on the Master Branch
-First time only:
+## First time

-    # Clone the repo
+You need to Clone the repository:

     git clone

-Then, whenever you want to provide a change:
+## Whenever you want to make changes

-    # Pull all latest changes from the Server/Origin/Remote to your Local master repository
+Pull all latest changes from the Server/Origin/Remote to your Local master repository:

     git pull -a

-    # Check that all is up-to-date
+Check that all is up-to-date:

     git status

 Work on the files and create the changes.
 Once done, prepare their upload back to the Origin.

-    # See what has changed
+See what has changed:

     git status

-    # Add them to the list of changes to be uploaded
+Add them to the list of changes to be uploaded:

     git add -A

-    # Commit these with a Message to let others know what you did (the following command proceeds by batch, proceed separately for detailed changes)
+Commit these with a Message to decribe what you did (the following command proceeds by batch, proceed separately for detailed changes):

     git commit -am "This is the commit message describing the changes".

-    # Now they are locked and ready to be pushed back to the Server/Origin/Repository (remember, we worked in a Local copy of the `master`branch directly in this case):
+Now they are locked and ready to be pushed back to the Server/Origin/Repository (remember, we worked in a Local copy of the `master`branch directly in this case):

     git push -a

-    # Check that all is up-to-date
+Check that all is up-to-date:

     git status